antwiser/AI-for-Drug-Design/tools/main.md

-# 🧬 Tools & Web server & Database <!-- omit from toc -->
+# 🧬 Web server & Database <!-- omit from toc -->

-This section lists recent tools and databases for molecular generation, molecular property prediction, and molecular optimization.
+This section highlights the latest web server and databases for drug design.

 ![Tools](../assets/tools.webp)